Tuesday, May 07, 2013

 I finally get it.
 Fit really is a factor when determining what's right and wrong for yourself.
 Trying to make a relationship work because, you know, "a bird in the hand" and all, isn't doing you any good.
 The same goes for a job that pays well, but you wish each day during your commute that something major would happen to prevent you from having to go in to the office.
 If you've really let things get out of control, the entire lifestyle that you'll living could be a poor fit.

-In the last semester or so (6-8 months for the non-academics out there), I've made some drastic life changes that stemmed from realizing that my lifestyle and career plan we're like the Cooperation Sweater.
+In the last semester or so (6-8 months for the non-academics out there), I've made some drastic life changes that stemmed from realizing that my lifestyle and career plan were like the Cooperation Sweater.
 Like the sweater, my life looked good superficially - on my resume - but I just wasn't comfortable.
 Even in the ideal work situation, where I worked at a company I love with people I love, I was still feeling like that proverbial square peg.
 I started to feel trapped by my own lifestyle, which led to a minor freak out.
 After that, I began to insist that my life progressed on my own terms.
 Now, months later, I've never been happier.

 It's scary when you realize that you need to demand the correct fit for your life.
 But, believe me, it's far worse to continually work yourself into your own personal Cooperation Sweater.
 The fit doesn't get better with time, so be brave and get a new sweater, boyfriend/girlfriend, job, or life.